 A house sitting arrangement can last anywhere from a couple of days to a whole year.
-They are usually to cover people’s holidays, so a couple of weeks is a common arrangements.
-However, you will likely find month long breaks, too.
+They are usually to cover people’s holidays, so a couple of weeks is a common arrangement.
+However, you will likely find month-long breaks, too.
 Weekends and short business trips are also possible.
 It entirely depends!

 How Can You Make Sure the House Sitting Gig Is Safe?